Water Pollution Control System Operators Certification Commission

 Do you know a wastewater operator that demonstrates excellence?

-Please consider nominating them for the: 2023 WILBUR E. LONG AWARD NOMINATION FORM
+Please consider nominating them for the: WILBUR E. LONG AWARD NOMINATION.
+Nomination form available in 2024.

 The purpose of the Commission, found in rule 15A NCAC 08G .0101, is to: